Notes from the Internet - Is King James Bible Onlyism a Cult?

 [End of Al's post]

-Al, before you hypocritically and unreasonably attack the KJB position, you should apply the same rules to your own view and that of other bible agnostics like yourself.
-Where in any Bible in any language does it teach or even hint at what YOU guys believe?
+Before the Bible agnostics (they do not know for sure what God said), the unbelievers in the inerrancy of ANY Bible they can show us and the King James Bible critics hypocritically and unreasonably attack the KJB position, they should apply the same rules to their own view of things.
+Where in any Bible in any language does it teach or even hint at what THEY believe?

-Can you cite chapter and verse for any of these?
+Can they cite chapter and verse for any of these?

 1. "Only the originals were inspired by God"

 2. "The real words of God are found mixed up with thousands of variant readings in the surviving Greek manuscripts"

 3. "No Bible is the perfect words of God; they all have errors in them."

 4. "All bible versions, no matter how contradictory and different they might be textually, are the infallible words of God."

 Where do we find anything even remotely close to any of these things that the bible agnostic types continue to throw at us on a daily basis?

 What we DO know from Scripture is that God has promised to preserve His words.
 He says Heaven and earth shall pass away, but His words shall not pass away.
 He also says The Scripture cannot be broken.
 The Bible also tells us that God is a God of truth and He cannot lie.